 For more information on our website care plans, click here.

 What you will spend on website maintenance will depend on many factors.
-The volume of information requiring updating, how often updates are rolled out and required, and what elements require updating will all have a bearing on cost.
+The volume of information requiring updating, how often updates are rolled out and required, and what elements require updating will all have a bearing on the cost.

 However, if you are like many small business owners, you probably have enough on your plate without having to know the minute and specific details of website maintenance.
 Your time is most probably better spent running your business, instead of running your website.

 If you manage your website and something goes wrong, would you know what to do?
 Where do you start?
 When did the problem start?
 What caused the problem?
 Who do you call?

 If you just identified a problem but don’t regularly do thorough checks, the issue may have been present for a long time.
 Simply doing a restore to a previous version (if you have an old backup) may fix the problem, but how far back do you go?
 If you restore from an old backup, will you lose content changes, customer information, sales information, etc?